Cleaning, protecting and restoring clear vinyl, pvc (flexible plastic) windows on your boat

 Most importantly, clear vinyl windows are made flexible by plasticisers, which are easily contaminated or leached from the surface, causing yellowing and brittleness.
 The deterioration is accelerated by UV in sunlight.

 Rigorously avoid household glass cleaners that contain ammonia or alcohol.
-These strip out the plasticiser and lead to cracking.
+These strip out the plasticiser and lead to brittleness and cracking.

 Avoid contact with hydrocarbon-based oils and waxes (i.e. most waxes and oils), as these cause yellowing.